jackrwright/PlexAPI/README.md

 # PlexAPI

-This Swift package provides code to sign into a Plex.tv account.
+This Swift package provides code to authentic with a user's Plex.tv account to retrieve the user's access token.
+This token can be used with Plex Personal Media Server API calls.

 For secure token storage, it uses the [KeychainWrapper](https://github.com/jrendel/SwiftKeychainWrapper) class, written by Jason Rendel.
 For simplicity, its source is manually included in this package.